-Compare Motorcycle Insurance Quotes from Providers in Michigan
+Compare Motorcycle Insurance Quotes in Michigan

 Best motorcycle insurance for most people: Progressive

-- The best price we found among Michigan motorcycle insurers
+- The best price we found among Michigan motorcycle insurers.

-- Base policies have generous extras
+- Base policies have generous extras.

 Progressive is our top choice for motorcycle insurance in Michigan.
-We were impressed by their affordable rates, generous base coverage options and wide array of available discounts.
+We were impressed by its affordable rates, generous base coverage options and wide array of available discounts.

 Motorcycle riders who also own a car can save even more by bundling their auto and motorcycle policies together.